-We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be \$ million, based on an assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds would be \$ million, after deducting the estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of 6,500,000 shares of our common stock in this offering will be approximately \$83.3 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us (not including \$3.9 million in offering expenses that have already been paid).
+If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds would be \$96.3 million, after deducting the estimated underwriting discounts and commissions and offering expenses payable by us (not including \$3.9 million in offering expenses that have already been paid).

 The principal purposes of this offering are to obtain additional capital to support our operations, establish a public market for our common stock and facilitate our future access to the public capital markets.
-More specifically, we anticipate that we will use the net proceeds from this offering, together with our existing cash, to pay approximately \$ million to cover withholding taxes for the issuance of common stock to holders of phantom units that vest in connection with this offering under our Phantom Unit Plan, and the remainder for general corporate purposes, including commercializing new solutions and product extensions and pursuing targeted acquisitions.
-We may also use a portion of the net proceeds from this offering and our existing cash and cash equivalents to in-license, acquire or invest in complementary business, technologies, products or assets.
+More specifically, we anticipate that we will use the net proceeds from this offering, together with our existing cash, for general corporate purposes, including to pay approximately \$8.9 million to cover withholding taxes for the issuance of common stock to holders of phantom units that vest in connection with this offering under our Phantom Unit Plan, pay \$0.2 million to certain foreign holders of vested phantom units in lieu of issuing them shares of our common stock, commercialize new solutions and product extensions and potentially pursue targeted acquisitions.
+We may use a portion of the net proceeds from this offering and our existing cash and cash equivalents to inlicense, acquire or invest in complementary business, technologies, products or assets.
 However, we have no current plans, commitments or obligations to do so.